 Permit Requirements for Flying a Drone in Estonia

-The license costs 45 euros and is valid for a period of up to a year.
+The license costs 45 euros and is valid for up to a year.
 Permits are valid for one year and are required to fly above 150 meters or within controlled airspace.
 Regardless of authorization, you must coordinate flights in this airspace with air traffic control.
 Permitting will usually take three to seven business days for processing.

 In Estonia, several distinct airspace blocks require a single permit from the Civil Aviation Administration to conduct drone operations.
 They are as follows:

 - Flights over regulated airspace and through flight information zones

 - Flights into or near prohibited, restricted, temporarily separated, or temporarily reserved areas and sensitive fauna are forbidden.

 - All flights at altitudes greater than 500 feet / 150 meters

 To obtain the special permit, you must submit an application to the Estonian CAA with the following information about the drone operator or enterprise:

 - legal name (in case of an enterprise)

 - names and personal identification numbers of the RPA pilots.